superman1412/hello-world/README.md

 # hello-world
-Hello everyone this my first repository, I like exciting adventures
+Hello everyone, I like programming and doing things